peteroupc/peteroupc.github.io/morealg.md

     - The probability _B_(_size_, _intval_) is the probability that the interval is chosen given that the previous intervals weren't chosen, and is calculated as (_CDF_(_size_ + _intval_) &minus; _CDF_(_intval_)) / (1&minus;_CDF_(_intval_)).
 This should be found analytically using a computer algebra system such as SymPy.
     - The symbolic form of _B_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
 4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.
-5. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
+5. Create _ret_, a uniform PSRN with a positive sign and an integer part of 0.
 6. Create an input coin that calls **SampleGeometricBag** on the PSRN _ret_.
 Run a Bernoulli factory algorithm that simulates the probability _C_(_i_, _&lambda;_), using the input coin (here, _&lambda;_ is the probability built up in _ret_ via **SampleGeometricBag**, and lies in the interval \[0, 1\]).
 If the call returns 0, go to step 4.
     - The probability _C_(_i_, _&lambda;_) is calculated as _PDF_(_i_ + _&lambda;_) / _M_, where _PDF_ is the distribution's PDF or a function proportional to the PDF, and should be found analytically using a computer algebra system such as SymPy.
     - In this formula, _M_ is any convenient number in the interval \[_PDF_(_intval_),  max(1, _PDF_(_intval_))\], and should be as low as feasible. _M_ serves to ensure that _C_ is as close as feasible to 1 (to improve acceptance rates), but no higher than 1.
 The choice of _M_ can vary for each interval (each value of _intval_, which can only be 0, 1, or a power of 2).
 Any such choice for _M_ preserves the algorithm's correctness because the PDF has to be monotonically decreasing and a new interval isn't chosen when _&lambda;_ is rejected.